gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceUserLog.md

 PS C:\>Get-AipServiceUserLog -Path 'C:\Logs' -FromDate 12/12/2015 -ToDate 12/15/2015 -NumberOfThreads 10
 ```

-This command downloads user logs created between 12/12/2015 and 12/15/2015 (in UTC tme) to the folder C:\Logs.
+This command downloads user logs created between 12/12/2015 and 12/15/2015 (in UTC time) to the folder C:\Logs.

 The command uses 10 threads to download the logs.